 I've never met a store-bought Thousand Island dressing that I really liked.
 I find they contain too much vinegar, lack flavor, or the flavors in the dressing just aren't balanced.
 I'm not sure what it is about store-bought dressing, but it's usually hard for me to find one I like.
 After trying several different brands, such as Wishbone's and Ken's, to name a few, I kind of gave up on finding a yummy Big Mac sauce, and I also didn't really care enough.

 There is an adorable and very tiny sandwich and salad place in my town.
 They've built up the reputation of having really unique and fantastic menu items.
 I had a very sweet chicken salad with grapes sandwich, that was delicious but also tasted more like it was a dessert.
 My favorite item to get there was their Reuben Panini with homemade Russian dressing—I always wished they added just a teensy more of that sweet dressing!
 I was really disappointed when they changed the menu, and my go-to lunch wasn't being offered anymore.

 My yearning for this sandwich reached the point to where I just needed to make this at home—even though corned beef is pretty expensive.
 And apparently, deli corned beef isn't as good as "real" corned beef.
 I had no idea there were different types.
 I will keep that in mind the next time I want to give this sandwich a go.

-I was excited about making this sandwich at home, but disappointed I didn't develop the skill to make awesome bread.
-I certainty couldn't make ciabatta bread!
+I was excited about making this sandwich at home but disappointed I didn't develop the skill to make awesome bread.
+I certainly couldn't make ciabatta bread!
 Luckily, they had some fresh ciabatta bread from Wal*Mart and it was surprisingly good.